Skip to content ↓

 How is the teaching of Music organised?

 The elements of music are taught in the weekly classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
-By following the Charanga scheme, the key knowledge and skills for each year are mapped to ensure progression between years.
+By following the Sing Up scheme, the key knowledge and skills for each year are mapped to ensure progression between years.
 This ensures that children develop their musical skills systematically, building their knowledge of music from one year to the next.